phisiart/MIPS-CPU/Assembler/readme.md

 It turns out QtSpim isn't implementing a standard MIPS.
 If you look at the bit-code it generates, you will find that something is different.

 * The offset of branches in QtSpim is from the current instruction, not from the next instruction.
-So in the example above, the offset would be -2, not -3.
+So in the example above, the offset would be `-2`, not `-3`. `-3` is the correct one, and we are doing this.

-* The `jalr` instruction is defined as `jalr rs rd` and `rs` and `rd` are stored in [25:21] and [20:16], but it seems that QtSpim stores them up side down.
+* In the MIPS standard, the `jalr` instruction is defined as `jalr rs rd` and `rs` and `rd` are stored in [25:21] and [20:16], but it seems that QtSpim stores them up side down.
 In QtSpim, `rs` is stored in [20:16] and `rd` is stored in [25:21].
+We choose to follow the standard.

+Note that by standard I mean both the textbook and other online resources.
+It's QtSpim who doesn't follow the correct standard.
+I haven't find any other difference between my implementation and QtSpim.
+You should check the bitcode I generate with the one QtSpim generates in order to check for my errors, but the two cases above should be considered differently.

 ### Features:

-* comments are correctly ignored
+* comments are correctly ignored, feel free to write comments in your MIPS code.

-* register names are correctly recognized
+* register names are correctly recognized.
+You can either write `$s0` or `$16`.

 ### Tutorial:

 Now I'm going to show you how to use the assembler.

-There are 3 python code files in the Assembler directory: `lex.py`, `parser.py`, and `assembler.py`.
+There are 3 python files in the Assembler directory: `lex.py`, `parser.py`, and `assembler.py`.
 You will be using the `assembler.py` file only.
 There are generally two ways of using the assembler.

 1) The first way to use the assembler is through command line.
 You go to the `Assembler` directory and type this command in the terminal: